appseconnect/docs/_posts/2018-09-17-getting-started.md

 2. Click on your name, and you can view `My Profile` tab.
 3. This section enables you to edit your profile details.
 Here You will see two tabs - *Overview & Change Details page*.
 4. Here you can view your brief detail like your  name, your registered e-mail, your role, phone number and IP address.
-5. In the `Summary section`, the count of projects you handle/under organization is shown.
+5. In the `Summary section` the count of projects you handle/under organization is shown.
 You can also see your expired project counts and trials according to your Role and access level, you can see the companies.
 6. `Assigned Companies` will be shown on User Role basis.
 In **My Company section**, only your company details will be there.
 ![AssignedCompanies](/staticfiles/root/media/AssignedCompanies.png)
 7. `My Feeds` section is for seeing your recent activities.